Books

 Description: Born prematurely with cerebral palsy in 1999, Australian Hannah Diviney has always known what it is like to be regarded as different.
 But rather than letting the world tell her how and who she should be, Hannah, an actor, writer and disability advocate is crafting her future with gusto.
 Confronting, inspiring and intensely readable, this is a thought-provoking and informative memoir conveying a lived experience of disability.

-Categories: Non fiction, Biography, Contemporary, Feminism, Gender Issues, Grief/loss, Human Rights, Humour, Inspirational, Medical/Health, Morals/Ethics, Political, Social commentary/perspectives, Uplifting, Young narrator, Australia, Content may disturb, Just Added, 2026 Titles
+Categories: Non-fiction, Biography, Contemporary, Feminism, Gender Issues, Grief/loss, Human Rights, Humour, Inspirational, Medical/Health, Morals/Ethics, Political, Social commentary/perspectives, Uplifting, Young narrator, Australia, Content may disturb, Just Added, 2026 Titles

 Reviews